Skip to main content

 Hardware Security Modules (HSM)

-• PKCS#11 NG is the primary implementation in EJBCA Enterprise, giving more control of the implementation, including early support for quantum-safe algorithms.
+• PKCS#11 NG: The primary implementation in EJBCA Enterprise, offering greater control and early support for quantum-safe algorithms.

-You can manage crypto tokens fully in the EJBCA CA UI or CLI. and the CA UI automatically displays the HSMs available in your system.
+In a software deployment of EJBCA, you can manage crypto tokens fully in the EJBCA CA user interface (UI) or CLI.
+The CA UI automatically lists the HSMs detected on your system.

 If EJBCA finds known PKCS#11 modules in the file system, you can select PKCS#11 or PKCS#11 NG as Type.
 As PKCS#11 Library there is a list of the available known HSMs found in the file system.